30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Patients and caregivers

-Similar to HHN, the American Cancer Society’s Hope Lodge is a free housing service for when a cancer patient’s best treatment option is located in a different city.
-There are over 30 Hope Lodge sites across the United States and Puerto Rico.
+Similar to HHN, the American Cancer Society’s Hope Lodge is a free housing service for when a lung cancer patient’s best treatment option is located in a different city.
+There are more than 30 Hope Lodge sites across the United States and Puerto Rico.
 A goal of Hope Lodge is to create a living environment where patients can solely focus on their treatment needs.

 3. Joe’s House